NuggetGT/NXO-Mod-Panel/README.md

-Here’s the updated README with your Discord server link included:

----

 # NXO - The Ultimate Gorilla Tag Mod Menu

 Welcome to the official GitHub repository for **NXO**, the ultimate mod menu for Gorilla Tag!
 NXO is a high-quality, free mod menu packed with over 200 mods, providing endless customization and enhancements for your Gorilla Tag experience.